Team-Ferry/Paranormal-XJTU/README.md

 - Repository Paranormal-XJTU is the project of Team-Ferry ,including source code and executable game file for downloading.
 - You can learn about the details of this course on https://myuwbclasses.github.io/XJTU-IntroGameDev/.

+#### Our Team
+💞 Team Ferry, consisting of 6 undergraduates in Xjtu finished the whole project.
+💪 Take a trip around the campus of Xi'an Jiaotong University while trying to solve a series of ghostly mysteries!
+####### Main Contributors